Kelvinthedrugger/DS_in_C/Readme.md

    you'll see the same YourFile.exe popping out in the folder, just run it if you would

-   add makeit.exe to PATH variable on your device might help you to make .c file anywhere not just in this folder (not tested)
+   add makeit.exe to PATH variable on your device might help you to make .c file anywhere not just in this folder